abdullah2323442/thesisrepo-backup/sequence-academic.md

 ### 2.2 View Feedback and Annotations

-Students can view annotated documents with version history and role-based categorization.
+Students can view complete annotation history from all reviewers with role-based categorization.

 ```mermaid
 sequenceDiagram